Anatomic and Clinical Pathology Rotations

-While on Chemistry, second year residents are charged with responding to inquiries regarding available laboratory tests, data interpretation and results.
-Residents play a major role in assisting clinical teams in appropriate test selection for their patients, and are first responders to issues arising in or related to the clinical laboratory.
+While on Chemistry, second year residents are charged with responding to inquiries regarding available laboratory tests, data interpretation, and testing results.
+Residents play a major role in assisting clinical teams in appropriate test selection for their patients and are first responders to issues arising in or related to the clinical laboratory.
 Residents get extensive training in quality measures and lab management approaches, including both statistical and financial considerations, and pursue opportunities for bench work and tech time.
 Weekly obligations include QC review, laboratory rounds, endocrine conference with the clinical teams, and a call review conference with chemistry faculty and fellows.

 Residents on the cytology service complete a variety of activities that fluctuate on a daily basis.
-Generally, residents preview cytology cases, participate in fine needle aspiration procedures, assist with preliminary diagnoses, and attend sign-out.
+Generally, residents preview cytology cases, participate in fine needle aspiration procedures, assist with on-site assessments and preliminary diagnoses, and attend daily sign-out.
 First year residents are encouraged to perform fine needle aspirations on palpable masses and learn how to prepare cytology slides.
 Highlights of this rotation include interacting with patients, performing procedures, and reasonable working hours.
 Residents also have the option to spend a few mornings in the histology lab learning how to embed tissue, prepare slides and process stains.

 This rotation generally carries no more than one resident at a time and includes both ample tech time in the lab as well as daily rounds with both microbiology and infectious disease faculty.
 The resident is expected to carry the pager, responding to all microbiology-related inquiries from the clinical teams.

-Residents also participate in all clinical and teaching conferences of the division including Neuro-Oncology Tumor Board, Combined Neuropathology Conference, Neuroradiology Rounds, Neuromuscular Conference, Pituitary Conference, Neuropathology Journal Club etc. Projects in clinicopathologic correlation and/or experimental Neuropathology may also be possible during this rotation.
+Residents also participate in all clinical and teaching conferences of the division including Neuro-Oncology Tumor Board, Combined Neuropathology Conference, Neuroradiology Rounds, Neuromuscular Conference, Pituitary Conference, Neuropathology Journal Club, etc. Projects in clinicopathologic correlation and/or experimental Neuropathology may also be possible during this rotation.